Sage/carbon-factory/docs/running-tests.md

 gulp test
 ```

-This will run the tests using PhantomJS and automatically watch for any file changes to run the tests again.
+This will run the tests using ChromeHeadless and automatically watch for any file changes to run the tests again.

 You can also run the tests as a single run.